 - In a very large pot, combine wine, shallots, garlic and thyme and bring to a boil.

-- Simmer over medium to medium-low heat until wine is reduced by half.
+- Simmer over medium to medium-low heat for a few minutes.

-- If desired, strain liquid and return to the pot.
+- Optional: strain liquid and return to the pot.

 - Over high heat, add mussels to wine reduction and cover the pot.

-- Cook for three to five of minutes, just until mussels begin to open.
+- Cook for three to five minutes, just until mussels begin to open.

-- Add soppressata and tomatoes, and cook another minute to warm through.
+- Add salami and tomatoes, and cook another minute to warm through.

 - Important!
 Discard any mussels that didn’t open.